La tragedia del silencio

-La tragedia del silencio (literally "The Tragedy of Silence") is a Colombian silent melodrama film directed by Arturo Acevedo Vallarino and first screened on 18 July 1924 at the Faenza theatre in Bogotá.
+La tragedia del silencio (literally "The Tragedy of Silence") is a Colombian melodrama film directed by Arturo Acevedo Vallarino and first screened on 18 July 1924 at the Faenza theatre in Bogotá.
 Filmed in black and white, it tells the story of a man suffering from leprosy.
 It was the first Colombian film during the silent film era with a film score, which was performed during the projection and was written by Alberto Urdaneta Forero.

 At its first screening, the film was well-received by critics and the public and was later shown in Panama and Venezuela.
 Given the theme of leprosy, the film was criticized by some who believed it would have a negative impact on the image of Colombia.
 Although parts of the film have not survived, the Fundación Patrimonio Fílmico Colombiano retains a 22-minute 45-second excerpt from the film.

 Synopsis

 La tragedia del silencio is a romantic melodrama.
 The 22-minute 45-second excerpt of La tragedia del silencio that remains shows that the film centres on a man suffering from leprosy.
 He is an engineer working for Ferrocarril Central, and in his spare time develops plans for an orphanage with a family friend, Father Alberto.
 After being informed that he has leprosy, he tells his wife and daughter of his fatal illness.
 A student then courts his wife.
 As the engineer is about to commit suicide, he learns that his diagnosis is incorrect, as a medical worker confused his test results with those of someone else.
 The engineer overcomes adversity and saves his marriage.